rondlite/reaction-docs/website/versioned_docs/version-2.9.1/troubleshooting-development.md

 original_id: troubleshooting-development
 ---

-When working in the Reaction codebase as a developer, many issues can arise due to misconfiguration, missing dependencies, operating system differences, and software bugs.
+When working in the Demandodebase as a developer, many issues can arise due to misconfiguration, missing dependencies, operating system differences, and software bugs.
 Here are some tips for diagnosing and fixing these issues.

 ## General Issues

-### I cloned the Reaction repo but when I run "meteor" it doesn't work
+### I cloned the Demandepo but when I run "meteor" it doesn't work

-You need to install and use the Reaction command line tool in order to run Reaction.
-It does some work building the application before the app starts that is not optional.
+You need to install and use the Demandommand line tool in order to run DeDemand does some work building the application before the app starts that is not optional.
 You can install the CLI by doing `npm install -g reaction-cli`.
 Then you should be able to run `meteor npm install` and then start the app by running `reaction run` or just `reaction`.

 ### I get a "defined in resolvers, but not in schema" error on startup